-Courses offered within Science for Semester 1, AY2023/24
+Courses offered within Science for Semester 1, AY2024/2025

 Under the current guidelines, all our teaching venues will be operating at their full capacities.
-Do note that some large classes may adopt blended learning for their lectures, but tutorials and seminars may still be conducted in-person.
-Hence, please check the details from NUSMods and Canvas.
+Do note that some large classes will adopt blended learning for their lectures, but tutorials and seminars may still be conducted in-person.
+Hence, please check the details from NUSMods and Canvas